sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

 <Intro>

-The code inside your Effect will re-run after any change to the values that your Effect depends on.
-This is why you need to approach writing Effects with a different mindset than writing event handlers.
-You will always start by writing the code inside your Effect first.
+An Effect re-runs after any change to the values that it depends on.
+This is why writing Effects requires a different mindset than writing event handlers.
+You'll write the code inside your Effect first.
 Then you'll specify its dependencies according to the code you already wrote.
-Finally, if some dependency changes too often and causes your Effect to re-run more often than necessary, you'll have to adjust the code so that it *does not need* that dependency, and then follow the same steps again.
+Finally, if a dependency changes too often and causes your Effect to re-run more than needed, you'll have to adjust the code so that it *does not need* that dependency, and follow these steps again.
 It's not always obvious how to do this, so this page will help you learn common patterns and idioms.

 </Intro>